EddyVerbruggen/nativescript-plugin-firebase/README.md

 placing `google-services.json` to `platforms/android/google-services.json` (see above), and making the changes to `build.gradle` which are mentioned above as well.

-#### Could not find com.google...
+#### Could not find any version that matches com.google.android.gms:play-services-auth:10.2.+.
-And there's this one: "Could not find com.google.firebase:firebase-auth:10.0.+".
 That means making sure you have the latest `Google Repository` bits installed.
-Just run `android` from a command prompt and install any pending updates.
+Just run `android` from a command prompt, expand `Extras` and install any pending updates.

 Also, an error like "Could not find com.google.firebase:firebase-core:10.0.0" can be caused by having more than one version of the Android SDK installed.
 Make sure ANDROID_HOME is set to the Android SDK directory